galvanic/OnlineShop/README.md

 git clone https://github.com/galvanic/onlineshop.git
 ```

-[Sandman]() acts as an API client for the database so that I could practise sending API requests.
-It needs to run for the application to work since that's the only way it's interacting with the database at the moment:
+[Sandman]() can act as an API client for the database.
+It's an easy way to carry out admin stuff (like deleting flatmates) and features that I haven't yet added to the program.
+Sandman is however not necessary to run the program.

 ```shell
 pip install sandman